Here’s what relationship closure is and why it’s so important, plus tips for healing and moving on after an unexpected breakup.

 On one of my articles about breaking up, a reader asked about letting go of an ex when there isn’t relationship closure.
 Here, I describe what relationship closure is and offer suggestions for letting go of an ex-boyfriend, ex-girlfriend, or spouse — and stop obsessing about lost love.

+If you feel abandoned (which often happens when relationship closure isn’t part of a breakup), read The Journey From Abandonment to Healing: Turn the End of a Relationship into the Beginning of a New Life by Susan Anderson.
 Most people lose a piece of their heart when say goodbye to someone they love.
 But, life after a breakup (even without relationship closure) can still be meaningful, happy, and exciting – and there is love and laughter after breaking up!
 It just takes time to heal.
+Susan Anderson’s book will take you through the stages of grieving over a lost relationship, and help you heal without saying good-bye directly to the person you lost.

 One of the most important things to remember about closure is that it often involves physical and emotional distance.
 You can’t heal and move on if you’re still seeing your ex.
 Or, worse, sleeping with him.